realworldocaml/book/en/03-variables-and-functions.md

 the value.
 But its utility is clearer when you see it in action.
 It works as a kind of sequencing operator, similar in spirit to using pipe in the UNIX shell.
 Consider, for example, the following code for printing out the unique elements of your `PATH`.
+Note that `List.dedup` below removes duplicates from a list by sorting the list using the provided comparison function.

 ```ocaml
 # Sys.getenv_exn "PATH"